agilepro/epiconsciousness/docs/Consciousness/color-inversion.md

 Understand first that there are more colors than exist in the rainbow.
 The color 'magenta' does not appear in the rainbow.
 How can this be?
 The colors we experience are in a roughly three dimensional space defined by the frequencies of the three different cone photoreceptors in the retina of the eye.
 I say roughly three dimensional because these are not entirely independent -- light at any given frequency will trigger more than one cone.
 But it is still the ratios of the intensity at the three different kinds of cones that define the basic sense, however there is more to it to see a color.

 The spectrum draws a roughly linear line through the three d space of color.
-The sprectrum traces through most of the main colors, it is appears that all colors are on the spectrum, but if you really look closely there are lots and lots of colors that can not actually be found on the spectrum.
+The spectrum traces through most of the main colors, it is appears that all colors are on the spectrum, but if you really look closely there are lots and lots of colors that can not actually be found on the spectrum.
 Take any color tab from the paint store, and the carefully walk through the spectrum and try to find the exact color, and most likely won't, because the pure colors of the spectrum are quite limited.

 The main message here is that color is certainly not a point on the spectrum.
 The points on the spectrum to map into colors, but there are many many more colors than that.
 So something more than a spectrum is going on.